 Call to action

-- Promote the establishing of protected marine water environment which would limit commercial activities such as finishing, tourism, etc. so that habitats of seahorses would not be disturbed.
+- Promote the establishing of marine protected areas which would limit commercial activities such as finishing, tourism, etc. so that habitats of seahorses would not be disturbed.

 - Allocate enough funding to conservation biologists, ecologists, evolutionists and molecular biologists who are working on seahorses.